Atlanta Car Accident Lawyers

 If you’re injured in a car accident, you might be tempted to call one of the billboard, radio or bus attorneys that advertises on your daily commute.
 That’s a mistake.

-Billboard and bus lawyers process thousands of auto accident claims every year.
-Their goal is to settle cases as quickly as possible even though that often means that they are settling each case well below its true value.
-You will likely only speak with a paralegal when you call the firm to speak with your attorney.
+Those lawyers process thousands of auto accident claims every year.
+Their goal is to settle cases as quickly as possible even though that means that they are settling each case well below its true value.
+You will only speak with a paralegal when you call the firm to speak with a lawyer.

 Contact Allen & Scofield Injury Lawyers Today